 1893 Mae West is born.
-While best remembered as a film actress from the 1930s, West started out in vaudeville, later becoming a Broadway stage actress and playwright.
+While best remembered as a film star from the 1930s, West started out in vaudeville, later becoming a Broadway stage actor and playwright.
 On stage West appeared in many plays she also wrote.
-Among these were Diamond Lil (1928), Pleasure Man (1928) and The Constant Sinner (1931).
+Among these were Diamond Lil (1928), Pleasure Man (1928), and The Constant Sinner (1931).
 At the curtain speech of her 1944 play Catherine Was Great, West explained that "Catherine had 300 lovers.
 I did the best I could in a couple of hours."

-1999 The Provincetown Repertory Theatre will presents the world premiere play by macabre illustrator and author Edward Gorey, titled Goreyphobia.
-Tony Award winning conductor & orchestrator Peter Matz composed the music for with Daniel Levans (who brought Amphigorey to the stage) directing the collaboration.
-The play by the "Master of the Macabre", known for his dark drawings.
-The show will develop into Gorey Details, which opens Off-Broadway Oct.
-16, 2000.
+1999 The Provincetown Repertory Theatre presents the world premiere play by macabre illustrator and author Edward Gorey, titled Goreyphobia.
+Tony Award winning conductor and orchestrator Peter Matz composed the music, with Daniel Levans directing.
+The play by the "Master of the Macabre", known for his dark drawings, develops into Gorey Details, which opens Off-Broadway October 16, 2000.

 2006 Martin Short stars in "an improbable musical version of his life story" as Martin Short: Fame Becomes Me opens on Broadway at the Jacobs Theatre.
 Conceived by Short and Hairspray songwriters Marc Shaiman and Scott Wittman, the cast also includes Brooks Ashmanskas, Mary Birdsong, Capathia Jenkins, and Nicole Parker.